Untangling Japan’s Inkan System

 Materials, scripts, and legibility

-A company seal’s validity and acceptance depend not only on security protocols but also on its physical properties.
-Inkan are typically crafted from wood, horn, or synthetic materials, with the choice reflecting the company’s commitment to tradition and security.
+A company seal's validity and acceptance depend not only on security protocols but also on its physical properties.
+Inkan are typically crafted from wood, horn, titanium, or synthetic materials, with the choice reflecting the company's commitment to tradition and security.
+Titanium seals have become increasingly popular for corporate use due to their exceptional durability and resistance to wear.
 Engraving—usually in kanji and sometimes in Roman letters for foreign-owned firms—must be clear and easy to read.
-Any ambiguity or damage can result in a seal’s rejection during official filings or banking transactions, as highlighted by the Japanese National Printing Bureau.
+The Legal Affairs Bureau specifies size requirements for registered corporate seals: they must fit within a square between 10mm and 30mm per side.
+Any ambiguity or damage can result in a seal's rejection during official filings or banking transactions, as highlighted by the Japanese National Printing Bureau.

 When procuring an inkan, founders and operations leaders should prioritize precision engraving, high legibility, and durability.
 These features have a direct impact on compliance and business reputation.
 Replacing a damaged or substandard seal often requires additional legal filings and can delay critical business operations, as stated by the Japanese National Printing Bureau.